About the TVSC Travel Program

 6. What uniform is required for Travel soccer?

-The TVSC designated uniform includes a Adidas white/home jersey, black/away jersey, black shorts, and socks.
-These can be ordered and purchased through the club.
+The TVSC designated uniform includes an Adidas light green/home jersey, black/away jersey, black shorts, and socks.
+These can be ordered and purchased through the club, and an email is sent to all registered participants prior to the start of the season with a link for purchase.
+Each year one jersey is included in the price of registration.
+This will alternate home and away jersey each year.
+In this way, new athletes only need to purchase the one jersey their first year, along with shorts and socks.
+Subsequent years this enables new jerseys to replace old ones as each athlete grows.
 All players are required to wear shin guards, covered by socks, and to wear appropriate cleats at all practices and games.
 All players should bring the appropriate size ball and a water bottle to practices and games.
+An appropriate size ball is included in the registration cost for the first year of each ball size (U9 athletes receive a size 4 ball, U13 athletes receive a size 5 ball)

 7. How can I help the Twin Valley Soccer Club?